ronanquillevere/ronanquillevere.github.io/_posts/2016-09-22-tasklist-react-flux-rxjs.markdown

         );
 {% endhighlight %}

-We will build the list of task nodes using the map function on the `state.tasks`.
+We will build the list of task nodes using the map function on the `state.tasks` that will create a new array filled with React elements.
 Each node is just a div containing the text of the task and a button to delete it.

 {% highlight javascript %}
 var that = this;